-Quantifying and accounting variations in test sieve results become two of the most important topics in particle technology today.
-Once again, the ubiquitous nature of stacks of test sieves in around the powder labs world contributed to the scope of the dilemma in sieve standardization and calibration.
-Kaye "The states inaccuracies and uncertainties of characterization by sieve fractionation arise from the experimental problems of determining the sieve residues and from the non-ideal nature of the sieving surfaces."
-Further, "The presence of a range of aperture sizes in any real sieving surface is a source of error in sieve based characterization studies since the theoretical or nominal size of the sieve is taken to be the boundary limit for the sieve residue."
+Quantifying and accounting for variations in test sieve results have become two of the most important topics in particle technology today.
+Once again, the ubiguitous nature of stacks of test sieves in powder labs around the world has contributed to the scope of the dilemma in sieve standardization and calibration.
+Kave "The inaccuracies states and the uncertainties of characterization by sieve fractionation arise from the experimental problems of determining the sieve residues and from the non-ideal nature of the sieving surfaces."
+Further, "The presence of a range of aperture sizes in any real sieving surface is a source of error in sievebased characterization studies since the theoretical or nominal size of the sieve is taken to be the boundary limit for the sieve residue."
 (5)

 Not only is the test sieve user plagued with variations in the weave of the cloth, but also confronted with the effects of particle shape on sieving results.
-50 years ago, A.M.
-Gaudin wrote, "Powders with identical size distributions, densities and chemical composition may behave quite differently as a result of variations in particle shape between samples. example, powders consisting solely of spherical particles are likely to have good flow properties, while powders containing needlelike particles will not."
-Further, "In addition, it is impossible to isolate the concepts of particle size and shape, since the method of size measurement will influence the particle size determined."
+Nearly 50 years ago, A.M.
+Gaudin wrote, "Powders with identical size distributions, densities and chemical composition may behave quite differently as a result of variations in particle shape between samples.
+For example, powders consisting solely of spherical particles are likely to have good flow properties, while powders containing needlelike particles will not."
+Further, "In addition, it is impossible to isolate the concepts of particle size and shape, since the method of size measurement will particle influence the size which is determined."
 (6)